LAMECH9/TakaTech_AI/README.md

 **TakaTech AI** provides an AI-driven, easy-to-use platform that:

-- Categorizes waste into decomposable matter (for composting)
+- converting waste into jobs through creating sustainable employment opportunities for youth and women in waste collection, processing, and organic fertilizer production
 - Predicts methane emissions based on waste characteristics and suggests mitigation strategies
 - Calculates and displays the amount of carbon emissions mitigated for each action
 - Converts waste into valuable organic fertilizer, closing the agricultural input loop